 In the 115th Congress, Walker was elected by his colleagues to serve as the Chairman of the Republican Study Committee – the large conservative caucus of the House Republicans and a leading influencer on policy since 1973.
 He is also the Co-Chairman of the Congressional Prayer Caucus which works successfully to promote efforts that protect the free exercise of religion for all Americans.
-Additionally, Walker is a member of the House Oversight and Government Reform Committee, the House Committee on Homeland Security and the Committee on House Administration.
+Additionally, Walker is a member of the House Oversight and Government Reform Committee and the Committee on House Administration.

 A native Floridian, Walker has called the Piedmont-Triad home for almost three decades.
 In vocational church ministry, Rep. Walker worked in various pastor roles including directing musical productions and leading overseas mission trips as well as into the heart of our nation's inner cities.
 Prior to his ministry work, Walker worked in business and financial management.

 Walker lives in Greensboro, North Carolina with his wife Kelly, and his three children – Ryan, Rachel and Anna Claire.
 Kelly is a nurse practitioner and flight trauma specialist for Wake Forest Baptist Medical Center’s AirCare program.

 Piedmont Baptist College, 1999